cmichelenstrofer/DimensionfulAngles.jl/README.md

 Quantity{Int64, 𝐀, Unitful.FreeUnits{(rad,), 𝐀, nothing}}
 ```

-When defining quantities with units from *DimensionfulAngles.jl* you can use the `ua` string instead and omit the subscript `ᵃ`.
+When defining quantities with units from *DimensionfulAngles.jl* you can use the `ua` string instead and omit the superscript `ᵃ`.
 But when defining quantities with units from both it is more convenient to use the `u` string.

 ```julia